Supercurrent Growth in Nonequilibrium Superconductors: Introduction

-This intriguing phenomena may be called {\em supercurrent amplification}, which is counter intuitive since it appears to violate momentum conservation.
+This intriguing phenomenon may be called {\em supercurrent growth}, which is counterintuitive since it appears to violate momentum conservation.
 Viewed in real space, as two free electrons combine to form a Cooper pair during the recovering dynamics, they intuitively obtain a total momentum of $2m\mathbf{v}$ before joining the stream of collectively flowing Cooper pairs, as shown by the inset of Fig.~\ref{fig:1}.
 In a Galilean invariant system where the bare electrons have the kinetic energy $\varepsilon_\mathbf{k}=\mathbf{k}^2/(2m)-\mu$, the total current $\mathbf{j}=\mathbf{P}/m$ is simply proportional to the total momentum which is conserved even in the presence of electron-electron interactions, meaning that this phenomenon would be forbidden by momentum conservation.

-In the following, by resorting to microscopic theory, we show that supercurrent amplification does indeed exist in real superconductors during ultrafast excitation experiments, and that the extra momentum is provided by momentum-relaxing scattering due to impurities or phonons.
+In the following, by resorting to microscopic theory, we show that supercurrent growth does indeed exist in real superconductors during ultrafast pump-probe experiments, and that the extra momentum is provided by momentum-relaxing scattering due to impurities and phonons.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{section:Hamiltonian}, we introduce the Bardeen-Cooper-Schrieffer (BCS) Hamiltonian as the starting point.
+In Sec.~\ref{section:Boltzmann}, we describe the Boltzmann kinetic equation for the quasiparticle combined with the gap equation, and elucidate from it the supercurrent growth.
+In Secs.~\ref{section:Meissener} and \ref{section:reflectivity}, we predict the experimental consequences of the supercurrent growth: the transient Meissner effect and the enhanced THz reflectivity.
+We conclude in Sec.~\ref{section:conclusion} with a brief summary and outlook.